 MDAH is governed by a nine-member board of trustees.
 H.T.
 Holmes has served as department director since 2005.
 The Administration Division supports the work of the entire department.

 The department is headquartered in William F. Winter Archives and History Building.
-The department’s five divisions are responsible for the agency’s sites and programs.
+The department’s four divisions are responsible for the agency’s sites and programs.
 The Archives and Records Services Division is located in the Winter Building and oversees the state archives and public reading rooms, where documents, photographs, and other items from the collection are processed and made available free of charge to the public.

 The Records Management section of the Archives and Records Services Division assists helps state agencies, counties, municipalities, school districts, libraries, and other local government entities manage the official records created by each group.